Engineering Notes

 The idea sat relatively quiet for two decades before a 2017 renaissance:

-The SR sits in a conceptually clean sweet spot in the model-based / model-free spectrum, and that clarity has made it increasingly influential.
+The SR sits in a conceptually clean position between model-based and model-free RL, and that clarity has made it increasingly influential.

 Computing the Tabular SR